Jinzang/App-Followme/README.md

 configuration files are combined with those set in the files in directories above it.

-The module parameter contains the name of a module to be run on the directory containing the configuration file and possibly its subdirectories.
-There may be more than one module parameter in a module file.
-They are run in order, starting with the module in the topmost configuration file.
-The module to be run must have new and run methods.
-The object is created by calling the new method with the configuration.
-The run method is then called with the directory as an argument.
+The run\_before and run\_after parameters contain the names of modules to be run on the directory containing the configuration file and possibly its subdirectories.
+There may be more than one run\_before or run\_after parameter in a configuration file.
+They are run in order, starting with the modules in the topmost configuration file.
+Each module to be run must have new and run methods.
+An object of the module's class is created by calling the new method with the a reference to a hash containing the configuration parameters.
+The run method is then called with the directory as its argument.

 # LICENSE